thewrongjames/stern-gerlach/readme.md

 (Hopefully eventually) an interactive simulator for something like the Stern-Gerlach experiment.

-## Development Requirements

-- `make serve` requires `python3` for its simple web server.
-  - On arch this can be installed with `pacman -Syu python`.

 ## Development

+The project currently has no runtime dependencies, but it does have several development dependencies, which can be installed with `npm install`.

-- `make serve` will run a development server.
+- `npm start` will run a development server.
-- You will need to either disable caching or hard-reload to have the browser update the static files.
+  - You may need to either disable caching or hard-reload to have the browser update the static files.
+- `npm run lint` will lint the codebase.
+- `npm run types` will run type-checking against the codebase.